What Is an Appraisal?

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-After the inspection, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Analyzing Comparable Sales

-• However, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach